 Guidelines for the IUBMB Whelan Young Investigator Award

 The IUBMB Whelan Young Investigator Award was established in honor of William “Bill” J. Whelan to recognize his lifelong commitment to training the future of biochemistry.
-The award will go to a highly promising young investigator in biochemistry or molecular biology with special attention to geographic diversity.
+The award will go to a highly promising junior investigator in biochemistry or molecular biology with special attention to geographic diversity.

 The Awardee will deliver a lecture at the Young Scientists Program held in conjunction with the Triennial Congress of the IUBMB and be invited to contribute a review article to IUBMB Life, along with receiving an IUBMB award cube and certificate.